trinodb/trino-admin/docs/installation/presto-admin-configuration.rst

  "workers": ["localhost"]
  }

-Note that ``java8_home`` is not set by default.
-It only needs to be set if Java 8 is in a non-standard location on the Presto nodes.
-The property is used to tell the Presto RPM where to find Java 8.
+Note that ``java_home`` is not set by default.
+It only needs to be set if Java is in a non-standard location on the Presto nodes.
+The property is used to tell the Presto RPM where to find Java.

 ..
-NOTE:: If you have installed the JDK, ``java8_home`` should be set so refer to the ``jre`` subdirectory of the JDK.
+NOTE:: If you have installed the JDK, ``java_home`` should be set so refer to the ``jre`` subdirectory of the JDK.

 You can also specify some but not all of the properties.
 For example, the default configuration is for a single-node installation of Presto on the same